 - Supplying you with information by email e.g. newsletters, alerts etc. that you have subscribed to (you may unsubscribe or opt-out at any time by clicking the link given in the email); and

 - Collecting information about how visitors use our Site.
 We use the information to compile reports and to help us improve our Site.

 4.3 If you give us your consent to do so, we may also use your data for marketing purposes which may include contacting you by email, telephone, text message and/or post with information, news and offers on our development.

-4.4 We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that we fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, as amended in 2004, 2011 and 2015.
+4.4 We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that we fully protect your rights and comply with our obligations under the Data Protection Legislation and relevant legislation on marketing by email or phone.
 If you choose to subscribe to a particular service, such as a newsletter, we will only use your data to provide that service and will not use your data to send more general marketing communications.

-4.5 Under GDPR we will ensure that your personal data is processed lawfully, fairly, and transparently, without adversely affecting your rights.
-We will only process your personal data if at least one of the following bases applies:
+4.5 Under the Data Protection Legislation we will ensure that your personal data is processed lawfully, fairly, and transparently, without adversely affecting your rights.
+We will only process your personal data if at least one lawful basis applies.